nik875/nik875.github.io/_projects/tjsp.md

 ![](/assets/tjsp-assets/2022-07-23-22-01-08-image.png){:class="img-responsive"}
 *REVERB at Nanoracks' integration facility*

+#### Publications

+I was directly involved in writing two major publications: one studying the experiences of other high school CubeSat programs, and another sharing our own experiences and lessons learned with others in the small satellite community.
+The first was accepted and published at the Small Satellite Conference in Logan, Utah in the fall of 2022.
+Our entire team visited and presented our work for a full 15-minute timeslot alongside universities like MIT and Georgia Tech.
+We also manned a university-level booth and took advantage of the opportunity to secure funding, sponsorships, and support for future missions.
+Many other CubeSat teams in attendance, both at the high school and at the university levels, gave us accolades about how accurately our research captured their real experiences.
+See the full paper [here](https://digitalcommons.usu.edu/smallsat/2022/all2022/77/).
+Also take a look at [this interview](https://m.youtube.com/watch?v=MCqxMAmE64E&feature=youtu.be) I did during the conference where I and a few others on my team answered questions about our experiences.

+My second publication was a recollection of our experiences building a CubeSat without a kit as a high school team, and an explanation of the problems we faced and our approaches to solving them.
+This was accepted into IEEE AeroConf's conference proceedings and will be published in 2023.
+A huge amount of effort went into this from many members of our team and our results were quite interesting, so I strongly recommend reading through the full paper when possible.

 #### Launch

 As of the time of writing, REVERB is still sitting in a Nanoracks facility, waiting to be launched into space this October.
 I'll update this page once that happens (with pictures!).